spidernet-io/spiderpool/docs/usage/spider-subnet.md

 Fixed IP pools are automatically created based on applications, so they need unique and easily queryable names.
 Currently, the naming convention follows this pattern: `auto{ipVersion}-{appName}-{NicName}-{Max5RandomCharacter}`

-* ipVersion: Indicates whether it's an IPv4 or IPv6 pool, value is either 4 or 6
+- ipVersion: Indicates whether it's an IPv4 or IPv6 pool, value is either 4 or 6
-* appName: Represents the application name
+- appName: Represents the application name
-* NicName: Represents the network interface name assigned to the POD
+- NicName: Represents the network interface name assigned to the POD
-* Max5RandomCharacter: Represents a 5-character random string generated from the application's UUID to distinguish fixed IP pools of different applications
+- Max5RandomCharacter: Represents a 5-character random string generated from the application's UUID to distinguish fixed IP pools of different applications

 For example: If you create a deployment named nginx with network interface eth0, its fixed IP pool name would be `auto4-nginx-eth0-9a2b3`

 ### Dynamically scale fixed IP pools

-。When creating the application, the annotation `ipam.spidernet.io/ippool-ip-number`: '+1' is specified to allocate one extra fixed IP compared to the number of replicas.
+When creating the application, the annotation `ipam.spidernet.io/ippool-ip-number`: '+1' is specified to allocate one extra fixed IP compared to the number of replicas.
 This configuration prevents any issues during rolling updates, ensuring that new Pods have available IPs while the old Pods are not deleted yet.

 Let's consider a scaling scenario where the replica count increases from 2 to 3.
 In this case, the two fixed IP pools associated with the application will automatically scale from 3 IPs to 4 IPs, maintaining one redundant IP address as expected: